What Makes The Best Rubber Flooring for Home Gyms?

 Some folding gym mats, however, feature hook and loop connector strips in which the hooks face downward when not connected.
 This can help prevent shifting on carpet as they temporarily attach themselves to the carpet.

 Another option to consider if your home gym is carpeted is raised PVC home gym floor tiles such as Greatmats' Staylock line of flooring.
 The feet on the underside of the tiles act as a non-slip base when placed over carpet, and they won't damage the carpet.
 The PVC material will also offer more cushion and anti-fatigue benefits than rubber gym flooring.

 This option is not recommended for powerlifting or olympic lifting.
 And while there is limited fall protection, your 1 inch or thicker foam gym mats will offer better protection.

-For more on this topic please review our Rubber Gym Mats product page.
+For more on this topic please review our Rubber Workout Mats product page.